8 Lucky States for American Lottery Players

 At the time, New York was experiencing economic woes, and they decided to question the Justice Department’s decision on the matter.
 In 2009, the New York Lottery and the Illinois governor’s office asked the Justice Department to clarify the stipulations regarding the Wire Act.
 To make a long story short, the Wire Act did mean sports betting only and lottery betting was okay.

 In 2012, Illinois was the first state to allow the sale of lottery tickets online, and they will not be the last.
 At the time, there was at least 21 states plus Washington, DC, which was considering allowing online ticket sales as well as other gambling games like poker and online casinos.
 Today, numerous states are allowing their residents to purchase lottery tickets online.
 Some of these states include New York, Pennsylvania, Georgia, Michigan and more.

 Although many states realize how much revenue can be made from the online purchases of lottery tickets, there are still some states that are a little slow when it comes to adopting the practices.
 Colorado enacted a bill that banned the sale of online tickets and a few states who are on the fence.
 Minnesota legislature wanted to pass a bill to prohibit the online sale of lottery tickets; however, the Governor vetoed the bill.
 One has to wonder if it is bipartisanship that sways these votes.

 Is the Future Bright?

-All the states who do not want to allow online lottery sales have to do is look at the financial records of those states that do allow ticket sales.
-The proof is there in black and white that online ticket sales is a lucrative option for the state.
-With any luck, 2015 will bring more states jumping on the online lottery band wagon, thus bringing in more money and making it easier to get that winning ticket.
+All the states who do not want to allow online lottery sales have to do are look at the financial records of those states that do allow ticket sales.
+The proof is there in black and white that online ticket sales are a lucrative option for the state.
+With any luck, 2015 will bring more states jumping on the online lottery bandwagon, thus bringing in more money and making it easier to get that winning ticket.